Feiyingdai/nlp-sna-yelp-analysis/README.md

 | **Cool Rate**      | 1.63        | 0.21            |

+#### 3.2.4 Most Engaged User Behavior Stalking

+This Yelp elite user, identified as CxDOIDnH8gp9KXzpBHJYXw, exhibits a highly active and exploratory dining pattern across different locations in Toronto, Canada, over an extended period.

+**Insights:**

+- Consistent Activity: The user frequently writes reviews across multiple dates, indicating she is an active Yelp participant—not just passively rating places, but likely exploring a wide variety of restaurants and establishments.
+- Geographic Range: While the heatmap is particularly around the Greater Toronto Area, the user travels across several neighborhoods and cities, showing a diverse geographic footprint.
+This suggests she may enjoy trying new places rather than frequenting just a few favorites and have a lifestyle or profession that involves commuting or traveling.

+- Potential Influencer: Given the number and spread of her reviews, she likely has high visibility within the Yelp ecosystem, and her reviews might influence business visibility and reputation.

 ### 3.3 Review Overview
 We randomly sampled 100,000 reviews to explore patterns in user review behavior.
 The analysis yielded the following key insights: